 - Will the moving crew wrap and protect your furniture to prevent damages?
 How many movers will be on the job?
 How long will the job take?
 Are there enough hours in the day?
 Will you be charged if there is overtime?
 By law, a moving company can only give you rates and not estimates on the phone.
 Does the moving company provide free on-site estimates?

 - What sort of specialty experience do they have?
 Are they familiar with high rises and elevators?
-Have they moved art collections, pianos or new wedding china?
-Additional men and equipment can mean surprising extra costs.
+Have they moved art collections, pianos, or new wedding china?
+Additional men and equipment can mean surprising extra costs so it might be better to just hire a piano mover or other specialists for these jobs.
+It will be easier to hire someone like this than get your broken piano repaired!

 - Ask the movers to measure your doorways, stairways, elevators etc… and take pictures of your new and old home before the move so you can’t be blamed for any damage.